-The harness forms the connection between the pilot and the paraglider, and it is an essential component in optimizing performance and the pleasure of flying.
+The harness is the connecting point between the pilot and the paraglider, and it is a necessary component for optimising flight performance and pleasure.
 A bad harness that is well adjusted may enable you to fly well, but a good harness that is badly adjusted may put you off flying altogether.

-We are confident that this harness will give you greater comfort, control, performance and enjoyment in flight.
+We are confident that this harness will give you great comfort, control, performance and enjoyment in flight.
 We are conscious of the fact that reading an instruction manual is not an exciting experience.
-However, please remember that the respective product is not a citrus juicer or a mobile phone, and that correct use of the harness helps reduce the risk of flying accidents.
+However, please remember that this product is not a citrus juicer or a mobile phone, and that correct use of the harness helps reduce the risk of flying accidents.
 This manual contains all the information necessary to assemble, adjust, fly and store your harness.
 Thorough knowledge of your equipment will improve your personal safety and your level of flying.